beherawr/mergerbg3/README.md

 Windows SmartScreen will probably show **"Windows protected your PC"** the first time you launch the exe.
-This happens because the app isn't signed with an expensive Microsoft-issued certificate — not because it's actually dangerous.
+This happens because the app isn't signed with an expensive Microsoft-issued certificate, not because it's actually dangerous.
 To run it anyway:

 1. Click **More info**